Risingfeanyx/cPanel_centos_scripts/readme.md

         	}
 ```

-#Yet another DNS wrapper. (it crashes when indented, one of these days I'll figure out why)
+#Yet another wrapper. (it crashes when indented, one of these days I'll figure out why)

 ```
 trackDNS()